dataneon/project1/README.md

 # Plants and Their Families
 This game quizes you on your knowledge of plants and their familties.
 The trivia will be accompanied by images of the respective plants.
+The game's site is hosted at https://dataneon.github.io/project1/

 ## Working product
 ![image of product](https://i.imgur.com/2QxEiSd.jpg)